CerfVert94/reseau-de-neurons-Vivado/README.md

 The source code to realize the neural network is located at: neural.sdk/reseau_neuron/LED_test_tut_1C.c

-The name of the source code file should be corrected and commented accordingly, but is unlikely to happen in the near future...
+The name of the source code file should be corrected and commented accordingly, but as this might cause a malfunction, it is unmodifiable at this moment.